This Step: Get a Learner Permit

 Make sure you have the following before heading to a Mississippi drivers license office to take your vision and computer tests.

-- A completed application (if you are younger than 17, you must also obtain notarized signatures of both parents or guardians; if your parents are divorced, the parent with custody must sign)
+- A completed application (you must also obtain notarized signatures of both parents or guardians; if your parents are divorced, the parent with custody must sign)

 - Certified birth certificate (original or a certified copy, with a raised seal and issued by the Bureau of Vital Statistics or State Board of Health

-- Certification of School Attendance that is less than 30 days old (teens younger than 18); this must be issued by your school principal, headmaster or county Superintendent of Education or notarized by your parents if you are home-schooled
+- Certification of School Attendance that is less than 30 days old (teens younger than 18 years old); this must be issued by your school principal, headmaster or county Superintendent of Education or notarized by your parents if you are home-schooled

 - Social Security card (or a printout from the Social Security Administration)